gethugothemes/touchy-hugo/README.md

 Now mark everything as done.
 Then go to configuration to change the base url.
 You can put any url but this have to be similar as netlify.
 So, for now, put a name which you are going to put in netlify as netlify subdomain.

 ### Step 3 : Setup and host website with Netlify
 Here comes the last step .
 Go to your [netlify](https://netlify.com) account and click add new site .
 Choose your git repository to import your website in netlify .
-And now you can see the forked `meghna hugo` theme. select it and follow the steps.
+And now you can see the forked `touchy hugo` theme. select it and follow the steps.
 Then go to `site settings` for change the site name. save it and go to `deploy` from top menu, Wait a while and click on `site preview` or just simply go to the subdomain you puted as base url.

 **Or just click this button to connect netlify** [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/gethugothemes/touchy-hugo)